luizbgomide/sovereign/feats.md

 You are exceedingly skilled at presenting yourself as something you are not, including disguises, voice mimicry, and lightning-fast wardrobe changes.

 - **Level 1**: Gain Sneak as a bonus skill.
-Once per turn, reroll any failed skill check or saving throw related to maintaining an imposture or disguise.
+Once per Turn, reroll any failed skill check or saving throw related to maintaining an imposture or disguise.
 Create one false identity of no great social importance; you can flawlessly pretend to be that person, such that only extremely persuasive proof can connect you with it.
 You can change this identity with a week’s worth of effort in building a new one.
 - **Level 2**: You can alter your clothing and armor such that a single Main Action lets you swap between any of three chosen appearances.
 In addition to your original false identity, you can establish a new false identity in each city or significant community you spend at least a day in.

 ## Nullifier ⚔️

 Something about your hero interferes with easy use of magic on them.
 It may be a strangely powerful birth blessing, a particular supernatural bloodline, or simple occult incompatibility.
 This Feat cannot be taken by Mages or Partial Mages.

 - **Level 1**: You and all allies within twenty feet gain a +2 bonus to all saving throws against magical effects.
 As a Free action, you can feel the presence or use of magic within twenty feet of you, though you can’t discern details about it or the specific source.
-The first failed saving throw against a magical effect you suffer in a day is turned into a success.
+The first failed saving throw against a magical effect you suffer in a day is converted into a success.
 - **Level 2**: Once per day, as an Instant action, you are simply not affected by an unwanted magical effect or supernatural monstrous ability, even if it wouldn’t normally allow a saving throw.
-Immunity to a persistent effect lasts for the rest of the turn.
+Immunity to a persistent effect lasts for the rest of the Turn.

 ## Poisoner